 - The Vantage V has a touchscreen.
 However, buttons can perform virtually every action except scrolling through the high-level watch-face screens.
 The touchscreen is disabled when executing a workout.

 - Running Power – STRYD/RunScribe compatibility is continued IN BOTH VANTAGE MODELS.
-BUT, to save you buying one of those 3rd party units the Vantage V has a built-in power meter…more info here
+BUT, to save you buying one of those 3rd party units the Vantage V has a built-in power meter…Further Details: here

 - Training Load LEVELS are also produced and it looks like these are used in an adaptive way – still based on TRIMP but also on your recent workout performances.